jsediba/overfloat/README.md

 -   [Creating Windows](#creating-windows)
 -   [License](#license)

+## Disclaimer

+To capture all global keypresses this application needs to be ran with administrator privileges on Windows.

 ## Installation

-You can install the app with pre-bundled testing modules using the installers provided in the `installers` directory.
+Installers can be downloaded from the `installers` directory.
+Afterwards they only need to be installed and can be run.

 For the module development version, download the `overfloat` directory.
 Afterwards, run `yarn` to download the necessary node modules and you can start working on your modules.
-To run the application, use `yarn tauri dev`.
-To create an installer, use `yarn tauri build`.
-Only the installer for the used platform will be generated.
-Cross-platform compiling is currently unsupported.
+To run the application, use `yarn tauri:dev`.
+The installer for the currently used platform can be generated using `yarn tauri:build`, cross-platform compilation is not supported.

 ## Usage

-Using the application with pre-installed modules is as simple as downloading the installer, installing the application, and then running it.
+If you only want to use the pre installed modules, download the installer and install the app.

 For module development, download the development version as described in [Installation](#installation).
 Modules are developed by creating a new folder in the `overfloat_modules` directory.
 These modules have to follow a specific [structure](#module-structure).